sav-che/TL-2/Authors/Cammerloher, Hermann {std. Cammerloher}.md

-> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/item/103861#page/332/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/page/33266629) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cammerloher, Hermann (1885-1940), Austrian botanist, born in Vienna, studied at the University of Vienna 1907-1910, Dr. phil. ib.
 1910, botanical assistant at the Zoological Station at Triest 1910-1911, assistant at Czernowitz 1911-1913, collecting with O. Porsch on Java 1914, at the Buitenzorg Botanical Laboratory Jan-Mai 1914, on active service in world war I 1914-1918 in Europe, assistant botanist with E.J.L.
 Heinricher at Innsbruck 1919-1921, attached at the Buitenzorg Botanical Garden 1921-1924, university lecturer and assistant of the Botanical Institute of Vienna 1924-1932, extraordinary professor of botany ib.
-1932-1940. (*Cammerloher*).
+1932-1940.
+**Abbreviated name**: *Cammerloher*

 #### Herbarium and types